armanfm/oracle-terra-dourada/pitch.md

         ↓
 [Amadeus Agents Consume]

-Concrete Example: AgroInsure Agent (Amadeus) AgroInsure Agent:
+## Concrete Example: AgroInsure Agent (Amadeus)

+**AgroInsure Agent**:

-Consumes verified frost or temperature breach events from Terra Dourada
+- Consumes verified frost or temperature breach events from Terra Dourada

-Reads deterministic state proofs
+- Reads deterministic state proofs

-Executes insurance payout automatically
+- Executes insurance payouts automatically

-Settlement happens in minutes, not months
+- Settlement happens in minutes, not months

 Without Terra Dourada, this agent cannot trust sensor data.
 With Terra Dourada, it can act immediately and safely.

+---

-Strategic Roadmap (Future)
+## Strategic Roadmap (Future)

 Terra Dourada intentionally does not execute agent logic or inference.
-Its role is to define verifiable reality.
+Its role is to define **verifiable reality**.

-Future exploration may include deterministic computation layers where Amadeus agents execute identical WASM logic locally over the same verified Terra Dourada state.
+Future exploration may include deterministic computation layers
+where Amadeus agents execute identical WASM logic locally
+over the same verified Terra Dourada state.

 This is a roadmap item, not a current dependency.

-One Sentence to Remember
-“In the physical world, immediacy protects truth.
-Waiting for consensus only creates delay — and delay creates fraud.”

 ---